ylxfda/learn-RL-with-Mario/dreamerv3/README.md

 **Paper Reference**: [Mastering Diverse Domains through World Models](https://arxiv.org/abs/2301.04104) (Hafner et al., 2023)

-This document provides both a practical usage guide for training and evaluating agents, as well as comprehensive implementation details of the DreamerV3 algorithm in this codebase, using Super Mario Bros as a concrete example.
+This document provides both a practical usage guide for training and evaluating the Dreamer v3 model, as well as comprehensive implementation details in this codebase.

 ---